 The hardware is thoroughly cleaned, and solder mask ink is applied to it.
 In case of sensitive products such as satellite are to be made using these PCBs, the solder strength needs to be robust, and for that, they are plated with gold or silver.

-The information related to components and board specifications is printed on to the board using ink-jet writing.
+The information related to electronic components and board specifications is printed on to the board using ink-jet writing.

 After the PCB has been developed and finalized, various tests are performed for ensuring the PCB performs required functions and is reliable.